longhorn/longhorn/README.md

 # Upgrade

-Since v0.3.3, Longhorn is able to perform fully-automated non-disruptive upgrade, meaning the upgrade process won't disrupt  the access to existing volumes.
+Since v0.3.3, Longhorn is able to perform fully-automated non-disruptive upgrades, meaning that the upgrade process won't disrupt the running volumes.
+Existing volumes continue to run even as the software that implements these volumes are upgraded.

 If you're upgrading from Longhorn v0.3.0 or newer: